annitya/roc-completion/readme.md

 Future versions
 ---------------
-- Special tab-color for you my friend?

 - Add auto-completion for available babel/webpack settings.
     - Standalone plugin?
     - Take a look at the internal-configuration validation present in WebPack.

-- node-config:
-    - Resolve import { ... } from 'config'
-        - LegacyResolver will cache config.js as target.
-    - Separate plugin?
-        - A shared library perhaps?

 - completions and goto for:
     - getSettings()
     - Routes defined in configured middleware?